 Treatment of hypothermia needs to be done very carefully and under proper supervision because your body is very fragile in this state.
 In this situation, emergency personnel will warm you up with heating pads, packs, and special blankets while giving you warmed intravenous (IV) fluids and oxygen.
 They’ll be watching very closely for any heart problems and will be ready to give the proper medications if needed.
 If you have no pulse when you are brought in, the doctors will still go ahead with re-warming before performing cardio-pulmonary resuscitation (CPR) – many people have been successfully revived after severe hypothermia.

 For frostbite, care must be taken not to further damage the frozen areas of the body.
-Doctors will warm the part up slowly and check for permanent damage.
+Doctors will warm the part up slowly, usually in warm (40°C to 42°C) water and check for permanent damage.
 They will probably give an antibiotic, a tetanus shot, and possibly some medication to widen the blood vessels and allow more blood to flow through the frozen area.
 You might also need pain medication as this can be a very painful process.

 Surgery to remove dead tissue or amputation might be necessary later on if some areas were permanently damaged by the freezing.
 Since frostbite often looks worse than it really is, surgery is rarely done immediately.
 Doctors usually take a wait-and-see approach to see if your body is able to heal itself.